Functional Medicine

 - Nutrient deficiencies.
 Low vitamin D, zinc, magnesium, and selenium impair immune regulation.
 These are simple to test and simple to fix, but they have to be found first.

-Colin Renaud (DC, PA-C), one of our providers, puts it this way: trauma and chronic stress create a physiological imprint on the nervous system.
+Trauma and chronic stress create a physiological imprint on the nervous system.
 When you're in constant fight-or-flight mode, the body starts recognizing its own tissue as foreign.
 That's not a fringe theory.
 Research on adverse childhood experiences and autoimmune disease supports this connection directly.

 “It was looking at more of the root cause, not just treating symptoms.
 That wasn't working for my symptoms with normal medical doctors.”